alex-entrainment/DIY_AV-Entrainment/README.md

 ## Visuals

-See the [Visual README](./README_VISUAL.md) for documentation on the visual portion of this project.
+See the [Visual README](./visual/README.md) for documentation on the visual portion of this project.
 This contains detailed information on the hardware and its setup.

 ## Audio

-See the [Audio README](./README_Audio.md) for documention on the visual portion of this project.
+See the [Audio README](./audio/README.md) for documentation on the audio portion of this project.
 This contains detailed information on the capabilities of the audio generation software created here.
 See the [GUI overview](#gui-overview) below for more details on generating audio.

 ## Installation